 Programs supported by the Global Fund have made an increasingly significant contribution to the international targets for key services such as the provision of lifesaving antiretroviral therapy for people living with HIV, TB treatment under DOTS and insecticide-treated nets to prevent the transmission of malaria.

-The Global Fund closely tracks the results flowing from its direct investments in 151 countries.
+The Global Fund closely tracks the results flowing from its direct investments in more than 140 countries.
 These are available by disease, country and region in the Grant Portfolio, and summarized in the annual results report.
 The report also summarizes the results and signs of impact of the national programs the Global Fund supports.

 People currently receiving ARV therapy